 The current cathedral was built in the 15th century, on the site of two previous cathedrals.
 The medieval Kings of Navarre were crowned and buried here and parliament took place here too.

 In the centre of the nave is the beautiful tomb of Charles 3, the Noble, of Navarre and his wife Eleanor of Castile.
-This gorgeous sepulcher is surrounded by tiny statues of courtiers, crying over their lost king.
+The tomb is surrounded by beautiful carvings showing tiny courtiers, crying over their lost king.

 Entrance to the cathedral and museum is 5€.

 Shopping in Pamplona is pretty fab; not so much for the high street chains but for all the small, independent shops that are in the city centre.
 A particularly nice street for a shopper-potter is Calle de Zapateria (shoe-shop street).
 There’s a good second hand bookshop here with an English section (Re-Read), cheap shoe shops, pastry shop, trinket shops and some clothes shops too.

 The main shopping street in the city centre is Avenida de Carlos 3 el Noble.
 Here there are the usual Spanish chain stores.
 The road is pedestrianised and runs from Plaza de Castillo to Monumento a los Caidos.